 Scenario:

 A line operator reaches into a stamping press to clear a jam.
-The machine cycles unexpectedly, resulting in a traumatic finger amputation.
+The machine cycles unexpectedly, resulting in a finger amputation.

 Root Causes & Impact:

-Amputations are the most devastating—and expensive—injuries in manufacturing, averaging $118,837 per incident (Source: ElectroIQ Workplace Safety Statistics).
+Amputations are among the most severe—and expensive—injuries in manufacturing, averaging $118,837 per incident (Source: ElectroIQ Workplace Safety Statistics).
 In 2023, there were 12,956 recorded amputations in U.S. manufacturing, with hands and fingers making up the majority of cases (Source: OSHA Manufacturing Industry Workplace Injury Analysis).
 Root causes include inadequate machine guarding (37% of cases), improper lockout/tagout (LOTO) procedures (28%), and workers bypassing safety interlocks to "save time"—a shortcut present in 62% of incident investigations (Source: OSHA National Emphasis Program Report).

-How video intelligence helps:
+How video AI assists:

 Root Causes & Impact:

-4. Musculoskeletal Disorders (MSDs) and Overexertion
+3. Musculoskeletal Disorders (MSDs) and Overexertion

 Scenario: